 - Gain experience you can leverage in your job application materials, interviews and teaching & learning portfolio.
 Be able to talk about something you did beyond TA’ing, and show evidence of your commitment to innovative teaching.

-- Explore a teaching approach or challenge that interests you with the support of mentors and a cohort.
+- Explore a teaching approach that interests you with the support of mentors and a cohort.
 Try using backwards design in the real world.

 - Choose your own adventure.
 Internship projects can take place anywhere people are learning, and address any challenge in student learning that aligns with your future career goals.